-It consists of a consortium spanning nine organisations; (Fera Science Ltd., Forest Research, John Innes Centre, National Museum Wales, Royal Horticultural Society, Science and Advice for Scottish Agriculture, and the Universities of Salford, Stirling and Sussex)
+It consists of a consortium spanning twelve organisations; Centre for Ecology & Hydrology, Fera Science Ltd., Forest Research, John Innes Centre, National Museum Wales, Royal Horticultural Society, Science and Advice for Scottish Agriculture, and the Universities of East Anglia, St Andrews, Salford, Stirling and Sussex.

 The project is funded by UK Research and Innovation through the Strategic Priorities Fund, by a grant from the Biotechnology and Biological Sciences Research Council with support from the Department for Environment, Food and Rural Affairs and the Scottish Government.

 BRIGIT will build UK capability to reduce the chance of Xylella being introduced and becoming established in the UK.
 The consortium will connect and build collaborative relationships with researchers in other countries, for example with scientists in the EU-funded projects POnTE, XF-ACTORS and CURE-XF which are working to raise awareness of Xylella fastidiosa, minimise the risk of its introduction, and improve early detection and control.